Charger, charger, charger …

-> Luckily, I don’t have any of that.
+Luckily, I don’t have any of that.
 I’m in a row of three, and the other two sleep the whole time.
-I play a really good game of Ballz that takes nearly the whole flight.
-I have nothing funny to say about my flight.
+I play a really good game of Ballz that takes nearly the entire flight.
+I have nothing funny to say about my plane ride that day.

-> My phone is 31-percent charged when I get off the plane.
+My phone is 31-percent charged when I get off the plane.

 I leave the airport, have a great meal downtown, and walk back to my Airbnb.
 It’s two-and-a-half miles, but I refuse to pay Lyft the estimated $8 to drive me that piddly distance.
 So, I wheel my luggage that two-and-a-half miles to the place, lift it up to sprint across busy streets, and feel it crash into sidewalk bumps.
 My boxers are sweaty.
 My T-shirt is sweaty.
 The hoodie I wore on the flight had been stuffed into my computer bag.
 My socks might as well have been wore down a Slip-n-Slide, and why is my phone perpetually about to go under 20-percent charge?

 I reach my Airbnb, get the keys, find my bedroom, and drop right the fuck dead.
 The host isn’t there, but her cat is … and she decides to introduce herself.
 She saunters into my bedroom, jumps onto my bed, walks onto my chest, gets her face maybe three inches from mine, and give me the longest mean-mug I’ve ever received.
 Having effectively delivered her message (and it was very effective), she saunters back out of the room.